-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) A safe work method statement must - (a) identify work that is high risk construction work; and - (b) specify hazards relating to the high risk construction work and risks to health and safety associated with those hazards; and - (c) describe the measures to be implemented to control the risks; and - (d) describe how the control measures are to be implemented, monitored and reviewed.
+- (2) A safe work method statement must- - (a) identify the work that is high risk construction work; and - (b) state hazards relating to the high risk construction work and risks to health and safety associated with those hazards; and - (c) describe the measures to be implemented to control the risks; - (d) describe how the control measures are to be implemented, monitored and reviewed.

-- (3) A safe work method statement must - (a) be prepared taking into account all relevant matters, including - (i) circumstances at the workplace that may affect the way in which the high risk construction work is carried out; and - (ii) if the high risk construction work is carried out in connection with a construction project, the WHS management plan that has been prepared for the workplace; and - (b) be set out and expressed in a way that is readily accessible and understandable to persons who use it.
+- (3) A safe work method statement must- - (a) be prepared taking into account all relevant matters, including- - (i) circumstances at the workplace that may affect the way in which the high risk construction work is carried out; and - (ii) if the high risk construction work is carried out in connection with a construction project-the WHS management plan that has been prepared for the workplace; and - (b) be set out and expressed in a way that is readily accessible and understandable to persons who use it.

-300. Compliance with safe work method statement
+300 Compliance with safe work method statement